Thread: A Logic-Based Data Organization Paradigm for How-To Question Answering with Retrieval Augmented Generation: Limitations

 \subsection{Logic Unit: Retrieval Unit of Thread}

-We propose a new knowledge granularity called `logic unit'.
-Different from the chunk-based paradigm, LU comprises specially designed components, especially for bridging consecutive steps when addressing how-to questions, considering the internal logic and coherence of documents.
+Unlike the chunk-based paradigm, the logic unit consists of specially designed components that maintain the internal logic and coherence of a document, particularly when bridging consecutive steps in how-to questions.
+LUs serve as retrieval units that replace traditional chunks in RAG systems, ensuring a more structured and contextually relevant approach to information retrieval.
+Examples of LU in Table~\ref{tab:example_lu} further illustrate such structure.

 \textbf{\textit{Prerequisite.}} The prerequisite component acts as an \textit{information supplement}, providing the necessary context to understand the LU.
 For example, an LU may include domain-specific terminology such as entities or abbreviations.
 The prerequisite explains these terms and can generate new queries to retrieve LUs with more detailed information.
 Without this context, passing these LUs to an LLM-based generator could lead to hallucinations.
 Additionally, the prerequisite can function as an \textit{LU filter}, containing constraints that must be met before the LU is considered in answer generation.
-This filtering ensures only relevant LUs are retrieved.
-As shown in step LU in Figure \ref{fig:threadconstruct}, accessing the server monitor is a prerequisite for checking the server load.
+This filtering ensures only

 \textbf{\textit{Header.}} The header summarizes the LU or describes the intention it aims to address, depending on the type of LU (refer to \S\ref{sec:LUtype}).
 For example, the header could be the name of a terminology if LU describes a terminology; if the LU describes actions to resolve a problem, the header describes the intent or the problem LU aims to resolve.
 Different from chunk that indexes the entire content, we use the header for indexing which serves as the key for retrieving the LU based on a query.